Alan-Apanga/machine-learning-zoomcamp-projects/03-classification/README.md

-# ML Zoomcamp | Module 3 Complete: Machine Learning for Classification
+# Module 3 Complete: Machine Learning for Classification

 This module covered:
 🔹 Customer churn prediction, a real business problem with direct revenue impact